-MiFOOD Network participated in the Migration and Technology: Governance Innovation, Challenges and Future Directions that Leave No One Behind workshop
+MiFOOD Network participate in the Migration and Technology: Governance Innovation, Challenges and Future Directions that Leave No One Behind workshop

 On October 8, 2024, several members of the MiFOOD Network participated in the Migration and Technology: Governance Innovation, Challenges and Future Directions that Leave No One Behind workshop at the Balsillie School of International Affairs.
 The International Migration Research Centre (IMRC), the MiFOOD Network, and the Balsillie School of International Affairs (BSIA) organized this workshop, in collaboration with the newly launched Migration+Technology Hub and the BSIA-UWC Centre of Excellence in Migration Technology and Governance.
 Workshop participants examined the linkages between migration and technology and explored how different forms of technological changes are reshaping migration flows and migration governance.